2015 Alberta general election: Results

 The NDP received the most votes (more votes than any other party) overall and in 54 districts (more than half the districts), though did not receive a majority of the vote overall nor in many districts.
-It received 40.6 percent of the vote and captured 62 percent of the seats in the Legislature.
+It received 40.6 per cent of the vote and captured 62 per cent of the seats in the Legislature.

 Due to First-past-the-post voting, the NDP swept the Edmonton seats, won a majority of the seats in Calgary and just less than half of seats in rural Alberta.
 NDP MLAs were elected in all 21 Edmonton districts, 15 of the 26 Calgary districts and 18 of the 40 districts outside the major cities.

 NDP candidates received over 50% of the votes in each Edmonton riding as well as the ridings of Sherwood Park, St. Albert and Lethbridge-West.
 All opposition (non-NDP) candidates received less than half the votes in the riding where they ran, except for the Wildrose candidates in Cypress-Medicine Hat, Strathmore-Brooks and Olds-Disbury, each of whom captured a majority of the district votes.

 The election produced some very close races and small leads for some winning candidates.
 In Calgary Glenmore the winning candidate won with a lead of six votes over her leading contender.
-In Calgary McCall an NDP candidate won with less than 30 percent of the vote; in Calgary Shaw an NDP candidate won with but 31 percent of the vote; in Calgary South-East a PC won with only 32.5 percent of the votes cast.
+In Calgary McCall an NDP candidate won with less than 30 per cent of the vote; in Calgary Shaw an NDP candidate won with but 31 per cent of the vote; in Calgary South-East a PC won with only 32.5 per cent of the votes cast.

 In many ridings the combined votes of the Progressive Conservative and the Wildrose candidates surpassed that of the NDP.

-In some ridings such as Red Deer North, Spruce Grove-St. Albert, Calgary-Buffalo, Calgary-Varsity, Lethbridge East and Lethbridge West, the combined vote of the NDP and the Liberal candidates totalled more than 50 percent of the district's votes, thus overwhelming the combined vote of the Conservative and Wild Rose candidate.
+In some ridings such as Red Deer North, Spruce Grove-St. Albert, Calgary-Buffalo, Calgary-Varsity, Lethbridge East and Lethbridge West, the combined vote of the NDP and the Liberal candidates totalled more than 50 per cent of the district's votes, thus overwhelming the combined vote of the Conservative and Wild Rose candidate.
 This also held true for Calgary Mountain View where a Liberal was elected.

 In many ridings no Liberal ran, which probably aided the NDP victory in those ridings.
 These included Lesser Slave Lake, Peace River, Edmonton-McClung, Sherwood Park, West Yellowhead and Whitecourt.